 ‘The Balcony is Closed’

 Gone is the giant screen with a thousand seats, the vaudeville stage, the Bartolo theater organ, and yes, even the balcony.

 Well, the balcony is there.
 Look up, you can still see its curved projection, but in order to go from a 1920’s “talkie” to the new millennium in movie viewing, room had to be made for upgrades like digital and surround sound, enhanced digital projection, comfort seating, air-conditioning and a greater selection of movies.

 Behind the 1927 movie theater façade is a state-of-the-art theater showing first-run movies at affordable prices.
 Who’s behind all this?
 The Johnson family: Willis, Shirley and Chris.
 In 1978, Willis had been a partner in a printing business for more than 20 years and Shirley had been a marketing professional for 17.

 They were ready for a change and change came with the closing of their local movie theater, the Tivoli of Downers Grove.
 They bought the Tivoli, and along with their son Chris, painstakingly restored it.
-From the dust of the Tivoli, their family-owned company, Classic Cinemas, emerged, which today operates 13 theaters in 12 communities, and for more 30 years has specialized in lighting up the darkened downtowns of communities in northern Illinois by restoring older theaters.
+From the dust of the Tivoli, their family-owned company, Classic Cinemas, emerged, which today operates 13 theaters in 12 communities, lighting up the darkened downtowns of communities in northern Illinois by restoring older theaters.
 The family also owns and operates the Tivoli Bowling Center, just around the corner from their first theater.